Former Southwest Flight Attendant Awarded $5.1 million in Abortion Discrimination Suit

 While our firm supports a women’s right to choose to have an abortion, we also believe that all individuals deserve to work in free of discrimination based on their personal religious beliefs.

 Have you experienced religious discrimination?
 Do you believe you have experienced retaliation or wrongful termination in the workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.